 Raghurajpur International Art/Culture Exchange (RIA/CE)

 Not far from Bhubaneswar in Odisha, the artists’ village of Raghurajpur is the setting for the renowned Raghurajpur International Art/Culture Exchange.
 This program is a five-week intensive residency that focuses on teaching traditional Odishan craft techniques.
-Up to twenty artists at a time will have the opportunity to take master classes in palm leaf carving, coconut straw toy making, traditional theatre and metal casting.
-Artists will be
+Up to twenty artists at a time will have the opportunity to take master classes in palm leaf carving, coconut straw toy making, traditional theater and metal casting.

 Artists will be provided with a shared studio space, vegetarian meals, and accommodation and are encouraged to join nightly artist forums.
 In return, they will be asked to lead a workshop or class and take part in the final exhibition at a contemporary art gallery in Bhubaneswar.
 To take part, submit your CV, a 200-word artist statement, 200-word cover letter and six digital images that represent your work.
 Selection is by committee and if you are selected the program charges $2,037 for the five-week program.